dext0r/yandex_smart_home/README.md

     proxy:
       (string) (Optional) Your proxy server, if you need it.
     skill_name:
       (string) (Optional) Name of your dialog in Yandex.Dialogs (also might be set via GUI).
-Default: Home Assistant
+Default "Home Assistant"
     skill_user:
       (string) (Optional) User ID, under which you are logged in to Home Assistant, during the linking of accounts